haixiangyan/uci-reg-api/README.md

 ## More Options

 In addition to changing `Dept` to access courses info, there are other options you can set up to get more precise course info.
-Here are all the options:
+Here are all the options (Including default values):

 ```
 {